Ablekuma

 Ablekuma is a peri-urban town located in the Ga Central District of the Greater Accra Region of Ghana.

 Location

 Ablekuma is located along the Awoshie-Pokuase highway.
-Its distance by road from the Kotoka International Airport is approximately 13.4 kilometres (8.3 mi).
+Its distance by road from the Accra International Airport is approximately 13.4 kilometres (8.3 mi).
 The coordinates of the town are 05°31'12"N, 00°28'48"W.

 Ablekuma's estimated elevation above sea level is 45 meters.

 Politics

 Ablekuma is in the Anyaa-Sowutuom constituency headed by Hon Dr. Dickson Adomako Kissi, a member of the New Patriotic Party.
 The traditional Chief of Ablekuma is Nii Larbi Mensah IV.